daniel-andf/Restfulapp-node.js/README.md

 Group: Daniel Fonseca
 	   Roberto Filho

 I provided for PUT and DELETE methods also a POST option through webpages where you can test the functions.
+For PUT and DELETE method testing, you must use the HTTP command such as Postman.

 Just need to install the npm from package.json to be able to run the application.